patricknub/ErrorPage/README.md

-A simple 404 Error page made using HTML & CSS
+A simple interactive 404 Error page made using HTML & CSS